 South America is indeed home to several bewitching highest waterfalls in the world.
 Yumbilla Falls, nestled in Peru, has an approximate height of almost 896 meters.

-This waterfall comes in the list of top 10 highest waterfalls in the world.
+This waterfall comes in the list of the top 10 highest waterfalls in the world.
 Unfortunately, very few people know about these waterfalls.
 This is because the Yumbilla waterfalls are nestled in the remote location of Peru.
 As per geologists, these waterfalls are described as tiered waterfalls with several large drops.
 It gets water from a cave known as Caverna San Francisco.
 Also, you can find several other waterfalls in nearby areas.

 7. Olo’upena Falls, Hawaii: